akrain/akrain.github.io/_posts/2016-06-23-winter-trip-to-prashar.md

 The latter half of the trek was completed in due silence and with an effort to minimize all risk.
 Half a kilometer from Baagi, a mini landslide had washed away the main trail and I had to figure out a detour.
 From Baagi, another good fellow dropped me to Kataula from where I took a bus to Mandi.

-Overall, the trip was quite rewarding and besides the crash on the ice, everything else played out really well.
+Overall, the trip was quite rewarding and besides the crash on the ice everything else played out really well.
 The majestic, almost 270° views of the Himalayas that the place offers along with the ease of reaching Prashar really makes it a great weekend escape.
 That said, I will leave you with a few more panoramic views of the mountains.

 ![Pir Panjal](https://res.cloudinary.com/overthehills/image/upload/v1587230983/prashar/pir-panjal-panaroma.jpg)
 *Pir Panjal*